 Whether using a standard wound dressing or a pressure dressing, adding multiple dressings to the same wound is not always effective.
 The aim is to stop the bleed using direct pressure rather than simply soaking up the blood.

 A tourniquet is a device for stopping the flow of blood through a vein or artery.
 If blood can’t reach the wound, it can’t leave the body.
 Standard tourniquets such as the Combat Application Tourniquet or CAT, the SAM XT and SOF Tactical Tourniquet Wide can only be used on the extremities (the arms or legs) and are used when catastrophic bleeding can’t be controlled by direct pressure.
-The European Resuscitation Guidelines explain that to ensure effective application, people should be trained in their use.
+The CAT is the most commonly found tourniquet in the UK and is used by most ambulance services and police forces.

 Sometimes a single tourniquet may not be enough to control the bleed, so a second tourniquet may need to be applied above the first.
 Once a tourniquet has been applied, the time of application needs to be recorded.
 Any potential blood flow should be monitored as it may need to be tightened further as time progresses.
 Once applied, tourniquets are not loosened or removed until the casualty is in definitive medical care.